|

 In August 2000 the Hellenic Army decided to procure 54 vehicle-mounted STINGER systems.
 In the face of stiff international competition the Bremen-based company Rheinmetall Defence Electronics GmbH (RDE), formerly known as STN Atlas Elektronik GmbH, won a contract encompassing co-operation agreements with Hellenic Defence Systems (HDS), its Greek partner, then known as EBO, as well as extensive offset agreements.
 Since June 2004 the Hellenic Army has taken receipt of the first three systems which have now already entered service out of a total of 54 ASRAD-HELLAS fire units

-With ASRAD Hellas, the Hellenic Army is setting the standard
+With ASRAD Hellas, the Hellenic Army is setting the standard First deliveries of new Advanced Short Range Air Defence System

 The delivery of the Advanced Short Range Air Defence System ASRAD Hellas to Greece is an important step in the transformation of the Hellenic Army.
 ASRAD Hellas will enhance the combat power of light, air-transportable units in combination with mechanized forces, enabling the effective engagement of all types of aerial targets.